cesar-rodriguez/terraform_validate/README.md

 By default, no errors will be raised if a property value is missing on a resource.
 This changes the behavior of .property() calls to raise an error if a property is not found on a resource.

-### Validator.enable_variable_expansion()
+### Validator.severity

-By default, variables in property values will not be calculated against their default values.
-This changes the behaviour of all Validation functions, to work out the value of a string when the variables have default values.

-eg. `string = "${var.foo}"` will be read as `string = "1"` by the validator if the default value of `foo` is 1.
+The severity is only displayed in the failure message.
+By default, the severity is set to "high".
+To change the severity for a rule to medium, set Validator.severity = "medium".

 ## Search functions